10 Letter of Interest Examples + How to Write One in 2026

 Prakhar Singh

-- Medical schools are notorious for getting hard to get into, so being able to stand out is crucial.
-Fortunately, this applicant did a good job by talking about the school’s proudest achievement that closely aligns with the applicant’s chosen field of study.
+• Medical schools are highly selective, often admitting only a small percentage of applicants each year, so being able to stand out is crucial.
+Fortunately, this applicant did a good job by talking about a major research achievement the school prominently highlights that closely aligns with the applicant’s chosen field of study.

 Letter of Interest for Law School Example